clonemeagain/attachment_preview/README.md

 - HTML files are filtered and inserted (If enabled).
 - Youtube links in comments can be used to create embedded `<iframe>` players. (if enabled)
 - HTML5 Compatible video formats attached are embedded as `<video>` players. (if enabled)
-- XLS/DOC files can be previewed inline using the Google Docs Embedded viewer. [info](http://googlesystem.blogspot.com.au/2009/09/embeddable-google-document-viewer.html)
 - All modifications to the DOM are now performed on the server.
 - Admin can choose the types of attachments to inline, and who can inline them.
 - Default admin options are embed "PDF's & Images" only for "Agents".
-- Plugin API: allows other plugins to manipulate the DOM without adding race conditions or multiple reparses.
+- Plugin API: allows other plugins to manipulate the DOM without adding race conditions or multiple re-parses.

 ## To Install:
 1. Simply `git clone https://github.com/clonemeagain/attachment_preview.git /includes/plugins/attachment_preview` Or extract [latest-zip](https://github.com/clonemeagain/attachment_preview/archive/master.zip) into /includes/plugins/attachment_preview